GIScience/ohsome2label/README.md

 ```
-With the default Heidelberg example, you would get the following training samples for landuse classes: urban and Industry.
+With the default Heidelberg example, you would get the following training samples for the landuse classes: urban and industry.

 <p align="center">
 <img src="img/example.png" width="600" />